ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## Incident Resolution

-After the Probable Root Cause is diagnosed, the Incident Client may resolve the network incident.
+After the Probable Root Cause is diagnosed, the Incident Client may  the network incident.
 The Incident Client may choose to resolve the network incident by invoking other functions, such as routing calculation function, configuration function, dispatching a ticket or asking the server to resolve it.
 Generally, the Incident Client would attempt to directly resolve the Probable Root Cause.
 If the Probable Root Cause cannot be resolved, an alternative solution should be required.
-For example, if a network incident caused by a physical component failure, it cannot be automatically resolved, the standby link can be used to bypass the faulty component.
+For example, if a network incident caused by a physical component failure and cannot be automatically resolved, the standby link can be used to bypass the faulty component.

 Incident Server monitors the status of the network incident, if the faults are fixed, the Incident Server will update the status of network incident to 'cleared', and report the updated network incident to the client.
+Please refer to Section 6.2 for the Incident Lifecycle and its status.

 Network incident resolution may affect the running network services.
 The client can choose not to perform those operations based on operator's policy